sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/userguide.md

 3 - Default chip values
 4 - No power saving

-The default configuration of the CYW43 module is 3, but the default configuration has been change to no power management since the Atari computer can deliver enough power to the SidecarT board.
+The default configuration of the CYW43 module is 3, but the default configuration has been change to no power management since the Atari computer can deliver enough power to the Multi-device.
 Try different values to see if the Wi-Fi module can connect to the network faster or get better RSSI values.

 #### Display RSSI values

-Starting in version v1.0.0, the SidecarT board can display the RSSI values of the Wi-Fi networks.
+Starting in version v1.0.0, the Multi-device can display the RSSI values of the Wi-Fi networks.
 The RSSI values are displayed in the `W. Wi-Fi Configuration` menu when scanning for Wi-Fi networks.
 The RSSI values are displayed in dBm and can be used to determine the signal strength of the Wi-Fi networks.
 The RSSI values are displayed in the `RSSI` column.
 It's also possible to display the current RSSI value of the connected Wi-Fi network if the parameter `WIFI_RSSI` is set to `true`.
 By default, the `WIFI_RSSI` parameter is set to `false` because it can slow down the user interface.

 As a reference, the following table provides a general overview of RSSI values and their corresponding signal strengths: